-Subject Area / Course credit: Math, 1.0 credit Prerequisite: Grade 8 Math or equivalent
+Subject Area / Course credit: Math, 1.0 credit Prerequisite: Grade 8 Math or equivalent measures and models.

-Integrated Math 1 builds the foundations of algebra by developing students' understanding of linear and exponential relationships, systems of equations and inequalities through quantitative reasoning and pattern recognition.
-Principles of geometry are connected to algebra through the study of transformations, congruence with a focus on triangles.
-Students will also be introduced to statistical measures and models.
 Throughout these topics, an emphasis is placed on communicating mathematics and understanding the mathematical concepts behind each new skill.
 Note: Students who complete this course will proceed to IM 2.

+This course builds the foundations of algebra by developing students' understanding of linear and exponential relationships, systems of equations and inequalities through quantitative reasoning and pattern recognition.
+Principles of geometry are connected to algebra through the study of transformations, congruence with a focus on triangles.
+Students will also be introduced to statistical